microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 The following are required to complete this hands-on lab:

-- A key for the Project Local Insights API.
+- An API key from Cognitive Services Local Insights.
 If you haven't already, [subscribe to Project Local Insights](https://labs.cognitive.microsoft.com/en-us/project-local-insights).
-- Your favorite development environment for web applications.
-If you don't have one, try Microsoft Visual Studio Code, with [downloads for Windows, Linux, and Mac available here](https://code.visualstudio.com/download).
+- Visual Studio Code, with [downloads for Windows, Linux, and Mac available here](https://code.visualstudio.com/download).

 <a name="Resources"></a>
 ### Resources ###

-This lab makes use of an existing dataset (released under public domain) to model real-world property listings with their associated details.
+This lab makes use of an existing dataset (released under public domain) to model real-world property listings and their metadata.
 The complete dataset can be found at http://insideairbnb.com/get-the-data.html.
-For the purposes of this lab, the data has been separated by city location and provided in JavaScript Object Notation (JSON) format to emulate how it might be provided if requested directly from a database.
+For the purposes of this lab, the data has been separated by city location and provided in [JavaScript Object Notation (JSON)](https://www.json.org/) format to emulate how it might be provided if requested directly from a database.

 You will find a .ZIP file containing the resources used in this lab [here](https://redshirttour.blob.core.windows.net/challenges/WebAppHOL.zip).
 (These are the same resources that are downloaded at the beginning of Exercise 1.)